Where to Eat, Sleep, and Ski in Niseko, Japan - MountainWatch Travel

 The resort operates a well-established gate system, which provides access to controlled off-piste areas and backcountry zones.
 Through these gates, skiers and snowboarders can explore Niseko’s magnificent wilderness while remaining within the resort’s safety protocols.
 For those new to backcountry exploration, there are plenty of local guides available to show you the ropes and ensure you venture off the beaten path safely.

-Assortment of dishes found in Niseko, from sashimi to pork belly.
+Assortment of fine-dining dishes found in Niseko, from sashimi to pork belly.

 In Niseko, your comfort is paramount, and this is reflected in the variety of accommodations available, catering to a range of tastes and budgets.
 Some of our favourite properties for the 2023/4 season include: